ITCraftship/sharepoint-form-task/README.md

 - Create a SharePoint service which will allow us to fetch and add new contacts to our SharePoint

 When creating and accessing you SharePoint API the name of your contacts list is your Firstname and Lastname joined in CamelCase.
+You should only use ASCII encoding characters (ex. replace `ś` with `s`).
+You should have received your contacts list name by e-mail along with test invitation.

 Example
 ```